Beltrán Cortés: The doctors' murders

 Cortés became obsessed with the failed surgeries over time.
 At least one doctor told him they had been the surgeons' fault, while an attorney convinced him Dr. Moreno should compensate him for the hardship and pain suffered.
 Cortés later stated that he had gone to the hospital to get treated for a pain in his leg, and that Dr. Moreno took advantage of this to take a graft of bone from his healthy arm for a foreign patient.

-Prior to the murders, he had threatened killing the two doctors, leading his mother to ask that he be admitted into Chapuí Asylum.
+Prior to the murders, he had threatened to kill the two doctors, leading his mother to ask that he be admitted into Chapuí Asylum.
 Cortés bought a gun from a police officer.
-On August 23, 1938, at 7:30 p.m he knocked on Dr. Moreno's door.
+On August 23, 1938, at 7:30 pm., he knocked on Dr. Moreno's door.
 When the maid opened the door, he ran into the living room where Dr. Moreno was reading the newspaper and shot him three times.

 He escaped the scene and immediately went to Dr. Echandi's house, stopping along the way to ask for directions.
 When he got there, he once again knocked on the door and was received by the footman.
 Dr. Echandi was on his way out, as he had heard on the radio the news of Dr. Moreno's death and wanted to go to the crime scene.
 Cortés shot him twice from the front gate.
-Only one of the shots hit him and the other one bounced off the door.
+Only one of the shots hit him, and the other one bounced off the door.

-During his escape, Cortés killed a Canadian man called Arthur Maynard, and severely injured two people, by the names of Egérico Vargas Loría and Rodolfo Quirós Quirós, before being apprehended.
+During his escape, Cortés killed a Canadian man called Arthur Maynard and severely injured two people, by the names of Egérico Vargas Loría and Rodolfo Quirós Quirós, before being apprehended.

 San Lucas Island

-On June 23, 1938, he was sentenced to a term of undefined length at San Lucas Island.
+On 23 June 1938, he was sentenced to a term of undefined length at San Lucas Island.
 President León Cortés Castro ordered the construction of a two square metre cell for him that would allow visitors to see him.
 Tourists were brought from Puntarenas up to the island to see him exhibited in this cell.
 José León Sánchez mentioned him in his book La isla de los hombres solos.

 President Otilio Ulate Blanco ordered that he be taken out of that cell and placed with the other prisoners during a visit to the facility.
 During President José Figueres' administration, the country's penal code was reformed in the early 1970s, limiting Costa Rica's maximum penalty to 30 years in prison.
 Since Cortés had already been incarcerated for 32 years at this point, he was immediately released.
-He died of prostate cancer on June 11, 1984, at the age of 75, in his sister's house in Santa Bárbara.
+He died of prostate cancer on 11 June 1984, at the age of 75, in his sister's house in Santa Bárbara.